Buchan Caves Reserve Flood and Fire Recovery

 Project timelines

 The following timelines are subject to assessments, permits, procurement, and on-ground and construction industry conditions.
-Timelines are currently under review following flood impacts and will be updated here as projects progress.
+Timelines are currently under review following flood impacts and will be updated here as each projects progresses.

-Campground reopens: From Friday 19 September 2025 the Buchan Caves Reserve campground returned to normal service following temporary closures.
-Some campsites remain temporarily closed in the North Arm campground to keep visitors safe during recovery works.
+Campground reopens: From the September school holidays the Buchan Caves Reserve campground returned to normal service.
+We had temporary closures of some campsites in the North Arm campground to keep visitors safe during recovery works.

 North Arm flood mitigation: Works are now complete.

-Yarning Circle and entry gateway sculpture: Construction of the Yarning Circle started in August the works are expected to be completed this month.
+Yarning Circle and entry gateway sculpture: Construction of the Yarning Circle started in August, and works were completed in November 2025.
 Construction of the entry sculpture will start when all permits and approvals are received.

-Royal Cave entrance tunnel: Remediation design for the rebuild of the cave entrance is expected to be completed in October 2025.
-Construction will start when all assessment, permits and approvals have been received.
+Royal Cave entrance tunnel: Remediation design for the rebuild of the cave entrance is expected to be completed in late 2025.
+Construction will start when all assessment, permits and approvals are received.

-Roofed accommodation: Planning and design works are progressing for the roofed accommodation options to enable visitors enjoy year-round stays at the Buchan Caves Reserves.
+Roofed accommodation: Planning and design works are progressing for the roofed accommodation options.
+Upgrades will enable more visitors to enjoy year-round stays at the Buchan Caves Reserves.

 Completed works

-Fairy Cave entrance: Works to rebuild the timber log structure and roof of the Fairy Cave entrance were completed in March 2025.
+Visitors can now enjoy a covered waiting area and seating at the entrance to the reopened Fairy Cave tours.
+Thetimber log structure and roof of the Fairy Cave entrance were completed in March 2025.
 Visitors can now enjoy a covered waiting area and seating at the entrance to the reopened Fairy Cave tours.

 Environmental management